MG-cpu90/assignment6/README.md

 THEN I am again presented with current and future conditions for that city
 ```

+## Usage
+* In order to run the application, open the "index.html" file inside the develop folder in the browser window.

 ## Successes
 * I was able to use the Openweather API to have a card with the weather conditions for a particular city be displayed on the page
 * I was able to use moment to display the date and time